-Note: This template is only to demonstrate the formula’s usage, so please adjust it to your needs.
-Also, you’ll see in Microsoft’s documentation description of timestamps as objects like ‘2019-10-28T10:10:10Z’.
+Note: This template only demonstrates the formula’s usage, so please adjust it to your needs.
+Also, you’ll see in Microsoft’s documentation the description of timestamps as objects like ‘2019-10-28T10:10:10Z’.
 Intentionally I’m calling these Dates and keep the UNIX concept of the timestamp to avoid confusion.

 Convert Excel number into a Date

 You can use this template as a “function” where you can call it from anywhere, and it will return the information you want.
 Please note that I’m returning a String in UTC format so that it’s easier to convert it than to your timezone.